Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Background

 \section{Background}

 We ground the development of protocol futuring in three strands of background literature.
 First, we survey the emerging field of protocol studies, which examines protocols as sociotechnical phenomena and argues for their growing importance.
 This informs our understanding of what ``protocol'' means beyond the purely technical definition, and why protocols warrant speculative exploration.
 Second, we review work in speculative design, design fiction, and participatory design, tracing how these practices have evolved from focusing on artifact-centric futures towards engaging with infrastructure, policy, and plural perspectives.
 This situates our method among efforts to make design fictions more systemic and inclusive.
-Third, we draw on infrastructure studies in HCI and STS, which provide concepts (e.g. infrastructural inversion, infrastructuring, and themes of growing/appropriating/coping) that parallel our focus on the long-term life of technologies.
+Third, we draw on infrastructure studies in HCI and STS, which provide concepts that parallel our focus on the long-term life of technologies.
 Integrating these threads, we articulate how protocol futuring can serve as a form of critical infrastructural speculation oriented to both technical and social dimensions of future networks.